joachifm/acme-omitted/README.markdown

 # acme-omitted: purely functional omitted content for Haskell

-Haskell has long lacked the ability to express the notion of "omitted content", making it impossible to differentiate between the truly "undefined" and the merely "omitted".
+Standard Haskell lacks the ability to express the notion of "omitted content", making it impossible to distinguish the truly "undefined" and the merely "omitted".

+acme-omitted supports
+- A universal definition of "omitted"; and
+- Functions to observe whether a definition is omitted or undefined.

-acme-omitted introduces the universal omitted content operator, bringing sanity and order back into the world of Haskell.
-It is standards-compliant, backwards-compatible, type-safe, and user-friendly.
+The library is standards-compliant, type-safe, and user-friendly.